ryan-l-robinson/tech.ryanrobinson.ca/README.md

 It is now mostly functional but I haven't finished cleaning up all the content yet.

+Theme:

+- Pagination is too big for small screens.
+I either need less items showing always, or I need to implement JavaScript to show less only on smaller screens.

 Existing Content:

 - Posts: Review tags on existing posts for consistency